FSG-Cat/matrix-spec-proposals/proposals/XXXX-always-allow-m.room.redaction.md

 This MSC concerns it self's with the needs and T&S concerns of the public federation.

-This MSC concerns it selfs with the needs and T&S concerns of the public federation.

 ## Unstable prefix

 While MSCXXXX is not stable implementations should use `support.feline.mscXXXX.rev.1` as the room version identifier, using [v11](https://spec.matrix.org/v1.9/rooms/v11) as a base.